oneconvergence/dkube-examples/insurance/readme.md

  - Navigate to the "Runs" menu on the left
  - Select Project \<your-project-name\> (chosen during Project creation)
  - Select "+ Run", then "Training"
- - Fill in the following fields in the "Basic" tab as follows:
+ - Fill in the required fields in the "Basic" tab as follows:
    - Name: \<your-run-name\> (your choice of name)
    - Code: \<your-code-repo\> (chosen during Code Repo creation)
    - Framework: tensorflow
    - Framework Version: 2.0.0
    - Start-up command: python insurance/training.py
-   - Leave the other fields in their default selection <br><br>
+   - Leave the other fields in their current selection <br><br>
- - Fill in the following fields in the "Repos" tab as follows:
+ - Fill in the required fields in the "Repos" tab as follows:
    - Output -> Models: \<your-model-repo\> (chosen during Model Repo creation) <br><br>
- - Fill in the following fields in the "Configuration" tab as follows:
+ - Fill in the required fields in the "Configuration" tab as follows:
    - Select the "+" for "Environment variables"
    - Enter variable name "EPOCHS" (must be upper case) and value 20
-   - Leave the other fields in their default selection
+   - Leave the other fields in their current selection
  - Submit your Run with the "Submit" button at the bottom of the screen <br><br>
  - Create another Run with a different hyperparameter as follows:
    - Select the Run that was created and select "Clone" button
    - Change the "EPOCHS" value in the "Configuration" tab to 15
-   - Leave the other fields in their default selection
+   - Leave the other fields in their current selection
    - Submit your Run

 ## Compare Models